itvitae-software-developer/itvitae-software-developer.github.io/README.md

 ### A software engineering tale as old as time.
-So, let’s say you’re part of the group of ITVitae students.
+So, let’s say you’re part of the group of ITvitae students.
 Awesome!
 But let’s pause for a moment and think about tomorrow.

 Tomorrow is the day you have to build further with today’s code.
 You know how it goes.
 Last night’s mistakes get thrown right in your face.
 You might utter words like: "Who wrote this code, I can’t work like this?!, only to realize that it was actually YOU.
 You hack some more until it sort of works… you think… hope… pray… maybe... for now...